 Take a vacation and enjoy yourself without the pressure of work every once in a while.
 When you go back to the office you will come with renewed enthusiasm for work.
-Robin Sharma explain in The Leader Who Has No Title that he take a 1-week break every 6 weeks, he goes to a trip for example.
+Robin Sharma explains in The Leader Who Has No Title that he take a 1-week break every 6 weeks, he goes on a trip for example.

 8. Treat yourself gently

 Your friend bought that new house and you are still living in a rental.
 So what?
 Don’t compare your achievements with other people.
 We all have different goals and priorities.
 Accept the notion that there are people who are more affluent or smarter than you are.
 People are different.
 Accepting leaves you the space to explore other opportunities that are suited for you and focus on yourself.